jotamjr/3dof_imu_tracking/README.md

 ```

 ### Fscale
-Fscale is a nice little piece of [code](http://playground.arduino.cc/Main/Fscale) that will allow us to transform our sensors data from degrees to numbers in the range [0-1024] why this number you may ask?
-Well, since we will be using the Joystick emulation from the Teensy board (more on that later) we need to transform those values in degrees (0 - 360 one full turn) since we cant use them straight into the Teensy Joystick axis values, according to the Teensy documentation this axis have a resolution of 32 bits, that means that they can accept any input from 0 to 1024 in our case fscale will match a **0** degrees with a value of **0** and **360 degrees** with a value of **1024**.
+Fscale is a nice little piece of [code](http://playground.arduino.cc/Main/Fscale) that will allow us to transform our sensors data from degrees to numbers in the range [0-1024] why this range you may ask?
+Well, since we will be using the Joystick emulation from the Teensy board (more on that later) we need to transform those values in degrees (0 - 360 one full turn) since we can not use them straight into the Teensy Joystick axis values, according to the Teensy documentation these axes have a resolution of 32 bits, that means that they can accept any input from 0 to 1024 in our case fscale will match a **0** degrees with a value of **0** and **360 degrees** with a value of **1024**.

 ### Joystick emulation with Teensy
 Before uploading the compiled code to your teensy remember to set it as a usb Joystick device, this will enable som things like the X and Y axes that we will be using.